gitribs/Business-Card-PS-Script/README.md

 tf_phone,
 tf_email

-The test layers can be nested in other layers or groups.
+The text layers can be nested in other layers or groups.
 The code will find them.

 The created PNG file will be saved in ~/Downloads when the script is executed, named following the format of firstname-lastname-card.png